 How to make an e-receipt as a small business

-WP Simple Pay breaks down what goes into an e-receipt.
+WP Simple Pay breaks down what goes into one:

 - A “thank you.”

 - List of items purchased (with or without images).

 As a small business, it’s important to know why digitizing paper receipts is important.
 There are lots of benefits, such as reducing clutter, creating reports for tax season, and everything being easier to file and organize.
 So, it’s important to take actionable steps toward digitizing your business documents.